divanov2004/pset-3/README.md

 `Number.MIN_SAFE_INTEGER` and `Number.MAX_SAFE_INTEGER` are constants built into the `Number` object.
 You'll have to do a little research to figure out what values they represent.

-There are six possible outputs.
+There are seven possible outputs.
 * `Strictly increasing.`
 * `Increasing.`
 * `Equal.`